-These are recognised as financial assets measured at amortised cost at the original effective interest rate, computed based on the loan issued, coupon payments and redemption value.
-As such, we identified a key audit matter relating to the calculation of the effective interest rate and carrying value of the intercompany loan receivables balance under IFRS 9.
-Key audit matter description (continued) Intercompany loan receivables are disclosed in Note 11 of the financial statements with the accounting policies disclosed in Note 2 of the financial statements.
-How the scope of our audit We performed the following audit procedures: responded to the key audit Agreed loan amounts, coupon rate and redemption values to matter underlying agreements; Recalculated the effective interest rate and the carrying value of each intercompany loan using the key inputs outlined above per the underlying agreements; Reviewed board minutes for the completeness of all loans entered into in the period; Assessed the appropriateness of the accounting treatment applied for intercompany loans including the recognition at amortised cost and provisioning of expected credit losses in line with IFRS 9 requirements; and Evaluated the appropriateness of disclosures in respect to these assets included in the notes to the financial statements.
+Valuation of intercompany loan receivables (co How the scope of our audit responded to the key audit matter ontinued) We performed the following audit procedures: Agreed loan amounts, coupon rate and redemption values to underlying agreements; Recalculated the effective interest rate and the carrying value of each intercompany loan using the key inputs outlined above per the underlying agreements; • Reviewed board minutes for the completeness of all loans entered into in the period; Assessed the appropriateness of the accounting treatment applied for intercompany loans including the recognition at amortised cost and provisioning of expected credit losses in line with IFRS 9 requirements; and Evaluated the appropriateness of disclosures in respect to these assets included in the notes to the financial statements.
 Key observations We are satisfied that the calculation of the effective interest rate and carrying value of the intercompany loan receivables has been correctly calculated and appropriately recorded in accordance with IFRS 9.